voussoir/etiquette/README.md

 - Fix album size cache when photo reload metadata and generally improve that validation.
 - Better bookmark url validation.
 - Create a textbox which gives autocomplete tag names.
-- Clean up the textbox hooks & handlers and make them more like stackable decorators (entry with history + bind box to button).

 ### To do list: User permissions
 Here are some thoughts about the kinds of features that need to exist within the permission system.
 I don't know how I'll actually manage it just yet.
 Possibly a `permissions` table in the database with `user_id | permission` where `permission` is some reliably-formatted string.